+Malta is a very small European country that is situated south of Sicily in the Mediterranean Sea.
+It is a member of the European Union and is a strong, developed country.
 Malta holds the distinction of being the first European Union member to successfully regulate online gambling, having done so in 2000.
-Since then, Malta has proved to be something of a disappointment - while implementing a strict compliance and regulation regime via the Malta Lotteries and Gaming Authority, there has been little assistance provided for players with grievances.
+Since then, Malta has proved to be something of a disappointment.
+While implementing a strict compliance and regulation regime via the Malta Gaming Authority (formerly known as the Malta Lotteries and Gaming Authority), there has been little assistance provided for players with grievances.

-The Lotteries and Gaming Authority is the entity that gives out licenses to gambling companies, and they also rule on any matters that are gaming related.
-Since being created in 2001, the Lotteries and Gaming Authority has become a respected organisation within the international gaming community, and Malta has managed to make it onto the UK Gambling Commission's "white list" of countries that enforce standards which allow their licensees to advertise within the United Kingdom.
+The Malta Gaming Authority is the entity that hands out licenses to gambling companies, and they also rule on any matters that are gaming related.
+Since being created in 2001, the body has become a respected organisation within the international gaming community, and at one stage Malta managed to make it onto the (now obsolete) UK Gambling Commission's "white list" of countries that enforce standards that allow their licensees to advertise within the United Kingdom.

 Companies applying for a gaming license in Malta have four different options to choose from.
 The first option is for gambling companies that will be providing games that use a random number generator to determine winners.
 The second option is for sports betting businesses.
 The third type of license is for gambling advertising companies operating from Malta.
 And finally, the fourth licensing option is for businesses that manage remote gaming operations.